MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

  ![permissions-roles.png](media/permissions-roles.png)

- You can use the following table in order to know what options are available for each of the roles:

-[permissins table]

 - **Viewing current number of users per role:** This can be done via the **Roles** panel that can be accessed via **Roles** at the top of the permissions page:

 [permissions 3]